 The Helado de Pay de Limón (Lime Pie Ice Cream) was Chad’s favorite.
 I especially loved the use of sweetened condensed milk.
 It is mixed with half-and-half, lime juice and zest, and Maria cookies or graham crackers for an ice cream with a creamy texture and crunch from pieces of the crushed cookies.
 I opted for the graham crackers only because I had recently made a homemade batch.

 In addition the the variety of ice creams and sorbets, Fany also includes a section for accompaniments such as Cajeta (Goat’s Milk Caramel), Manguitos Enchilados (Spicy Mangoes), and Compota de Cerezas con Jamaica (Cherry-Hibiscus Compote).
-I made mini cones using her Conos de Azúcar (Sugar Cones) recipe with my petite waffle iron, though her instructions do not require an iron of any kind.
+I made mini cones using her Conos de Azúcar (Sugar Cones), though her instructions do not require an iron of any kind.
 Rather, it uses a nonstick skillet and a cone roller to make the iconic shape.
 The cones can also be dunked in chocolate.

 I usually transfer ice cream to a glass container to freeze, but ended up using these paper containers for storage since I made so many flavors in such a short time.